ottogroup/pixaris/README.md

 ```sh
 docker pull ghcr.io/og-dw/tiga_pixaris:latest
 ```

+## Feedback GUI
+You can directly use the GUI to inspect your experiment results and provide Feedback on them.

+### Giving feedback on an iteration
+When reviewing your results from an experiment, you can eazily rate which images are good and which aren't.
+To do this either alone or with your team, you can use the pixaris frontend for experiment tracking and feedback.
+Start your GUI using either the `LocalFeedbackHandler` or `BigqueryFeedbackHandler` in `examples/frontend/deploy_frontend_locally.py`.
+Once startet, go to the Feedback tab in the GUI, select the project and iteration you want to provide feedback on and vote!

 ## Naming Conventions
 For clarity, we would like to state what terminology we use in Pixaris: